 Summary

 Every year, as Lent approaches, the same questions arise.
 What days can you not eat meat?
-Is fasting the same as abstinence?
+Are fasting and abstinence the same thing?
 From what age is it obligatory?
 Are there exceptions?
 In this guide: Fasting and abstinence in Lent: what the Church says today, Abstinence and fasting: two different rules, Who is obliged and who is not.

 Fasting and abstinence in Lent: what the Church says today

 Every year, as Lent approaches, the same questions arise.
 What days can you not eat meat?
-Is fasting the same as abstinence?
+Are fasting and abstinence the same thing?
 From what age is it obligatory?
 Are there exceptions?

 Lent 2026 runs from February 18 (Ash Wednesday) to April 5 (Easter Sunday).
 These are 40 days that prepare for the celebration of Easter.